lateralblast/guige/README.md

 This script can also be used to create a KVM/QEMU VM to test the ISO created.
 This is useful for troubleshooting by connecting to the KVM VM in console mode and watching install.

+I've started collecting manual install configs to help with troubleshooting.
+These are located in the configs directory

 Usage
 -----